-Resilient Flooring: An organic floor surfacing material made in sheet or tile form or formed in place as a seamless material of which the wearing surface is non-textile.
-The resilient floor covering classification by common usage includes, but is not limited to asphalt, cork, linoleum, rubber, vinyl, vinyl composition, and polymeric poured seamless floors.
-Resilient in this sense is used as a commonly accepted term, but does not necessarily define a physical property.
+Resilient Flooring: An organic floor surfacing material made in sheet or tile form.
+Or formed in place as a seamless material of which the wearing surface is non-textile.
+The resilient floor covering classification by common usage.
+Includes, but is not limited to asphalt, cork, linoleum, rubber, vinyl, vinyl composition, and polymeric poured seamless floors.
+The term resilient is a commonly accepted term, but does not necessarily define a physical property.

-Resin: Any of various solid or semi-solid amorphous fusible natural organic substances that are usually transparent or translucent and yellowish to brown and are formed especially in plan secretions, are soluble in organic solvents but not in water.
+Resin: Any of various solid or semi-solid amorphous fusible natural organic substances.
+Usually transparent or translucent and yellowish to brown.
+And formed especially in plan secretions, are soluble in organic solvents but not in water.
 Any of a large class of synthetic products that have some of the properties of natural resins, but are different chemically.

-Rosin: A translucent amber to almost black brittle friable resin that is obtained by chemical means from the oleoresin or dead wood of pine trees or from tall oil.
+Rosin: A translucent amber to almost black brittle friable resin.
+Obtained by chemical means from the oleoresin or dead wood of pine trees or from tall oil.

 Rotogravure: The most commonly used method for making residential vinyl floors.
 This process involves a print cylinder that spins around while the vinyl’s core layer (called the gel coat) passes underneath.
 The cylinder systematically prints various colored ink dyes to create the pattern.